walrusk/react-responsive-div/README.md

 Responsive React container using breakpoints based on container (not viewport) width.

-The core of https://github.com/philipwalton/responsive-components ported to React using hooks to manage creation/cleanup of observers for each container instead of using a global observer.
+The core of https://github.com/philipwalton/responsive-components ported to React with slight behaviour modifications and using hooks to manage creation/cleanup of observers for each container instead of using a global observer.

 ### Default breakpoints: